 Wyoming | 2 years | Wyoming Statutes section 1-3-107 |

-Before you call a medical malpractice lawyer, it may help to read up on what makes a medical malpractice case, and what you'll need to prove.
+You can use the chat tools right on this page to connect with a medical malpractice lawyer near you and discuss the strengths and weaknesses of your potential case (get tips on finding the right lawyer).
+And before you contact a medical malpractice lawyer, it may help to read up on what makes a medical malpractice case, and what you'll need to prove.